The Product Development Process – Step 4 – Design

 Design review meetings typically consist of:

-• Coordination and Resolution of issues — especially those crossing between teams.
+- Coordination and Resolution of issues - especially those crossing between teams.

-• Incorporation of new knowledge and/or technology.
+- Discussions about the incorporation of new knowledge and/or technology.

-• Review of DFM, Design For Manufacturing feasibility, and other manufacturing questions.
+- Review of DFM, Design For Manufacturing feasibility, and other manufacturing questions.

-• Review of progress with respect to timing.
+- Reporting of progress with respect to timing.

 The principle design stage should also include optimization where areas of the design may iterate in getting to the elegant solution — one of the ways a product transforms from good to GREAT.

-A note about Quality:
+A Note About Quality:

 “Quality is what the CUSTOMER says it is.”

-L.P.Goates, Hewlett Packard
+- L.P.Goates, Hewlett Packard

 Design Engineering (our Speaker Example)

-Proof of Principle or PoP
+Proof of Principle - or - PoP

 For areas where current technology or a precedent does not exist, it must be invented.
 These areas must be identified early, then worked in parallel to see if they pan out.
-The main design will usually have a back-up or “safe” plan to implement if the invention does not pan out.
+The main design engineering will usually have a back-up or "safe" plan to implement if the invention does not pan out.
 If, or when, the idea is proven or determined as safe for the prime design, it is incorporated.

 Proof of Principle Example 1: